Becoming The Musician That I Am Not Helped Get Me Here

 dozen miles away from Fort Smith, and then for

-three more years at a gem of a liberal arts under
+three more years at a gem of a liberal arts college

-graduate school a few miles from Little Rock, where
+down the highway a bit from Little Rock, where

 I also took a couple of years of voice lessons!).